NicolasMayo/MayoForm/README.md

 <h1>Fields options</h1>

-You can add any option you desire, they will be considered and displayed like field's attributes (such as name, value, ...).
-All
+You can add any option you desire (most likely 'id', 'class', 'style', ...), they will be considered and displayed like field's attributes (such as name, value, ...).
 However, some options of the options listed below (the bold ones) are interpreted by MayoForm and are not displayed in the HTML code (those .

 Keywords marked by * are required.